Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Core Wi-Fi Features

-The received signal strength can be predicted though deep learning techniques \cite{herath2019deep}.
-In an \ac{RNN} model, encoder and decoder components are implemented to capture the \ac{CSI} and predict its variability, respectively.
-The model is trained according to the three different schemes to balance the trade-off between convergence speed and performance: guiding training which used the current measured signal strength (resulting in faster convergence), unguided training which uses the predicted signal strength (resulting in better prediction performance), and curriculum training which combines both previous methods to balance the speed and prediction performance.
-With the curriculum training scheme, the resulting prediction accuracy of the signal strength is improved when compared to linear regression and auto-regression methods.
+The received signal strength is predicted through deep learning techniques by \textcite{herath2019deep}.
+In a \ac{RNN} model, encoder and decoder components are implemented to capture the \ac{CSI} and predict its variability, respectively.
+The model is trained according to three different schemes to balance the trade-off between convergence speed and performance: \begin{itemize} \item guided training which uses current measured signal strength (resulting in faster convergence), \item unguided training which uses predicted signal strength (resulting in better prediction performance), \item curriculum training which combines both previous methods to balance the speed and prediction performance. \end{itemize} With the curriculum training scheme, the resulting prediction accuracy of the signal strength is improved when compared to linear regression and auto-regression methods.

-The quality of the received signal can be also improved at the \ac{PHY} layer using \ac{DL} techniques \cite{almazrouei2019deep}.
-With an \ac{ANN}, the preamble of the 802.11 family protocols can be de-noised by unfolding the useful signal from noise in the spectrogram domain (i.e., time-frequency domain).
-It is proposed that the spectrogram is processed as an image, where the \ac{ANN} is used as a convolutional de-noising auto-encoder to estimate the originally emitted patterns.
-Using this approach, the derived reconstruction accuracy is around the \SI{85}{\percent}.
+The quality of the received signal can also be improved at the \ac{PHY} layer using \ac{DL} techniques \cite{almazrouei2019deep}.
+With an \ac{ANN}, the preamble of the 802.11 family protocols is de-noised by unfolding the useful signal from noise in the spectrogram domain (i.e., time-frequency domain).
+The spectrogram is processed as an image, where the \ac{ANN}, used as a convolutional de-noising auto-encoder, estimates the originally emitted patterns.
+With this approach, the derived reconstruction accuracy is around \SI{85}{\percent}.

-The spectral efficiency of \mbox{WiFi} transmissions can also be improved when avoiding the exposed terminal problem.
-To that end, senders can be identified according to their \ac{CSI} to later predict whether they will interfere with each other \cite{kim2018identifying}.
-To implement such an identification mechanism, a model is trained through \ac{kNN} and \ac{ANN} with \num{20} wireless nodes in indoor scenarios, where an accuracy of \SI{90}{\percent} is achieved with at least \num{30} samples per node.
-Besides, in case of reduced total samples, better performance is obtained with the \ac{kNN} model.
+The spectral efficiency of \mbox{Wi-Fi} transmissions can also be improved when avoiding the exposed terminal problem.
+To that end, senders are identified according to their \ac{CSI} to later predict whether they will interfere with each other \cite{kim2018identifying}.
+To implement such an identification mechanism, a model is trained through \ac{kNN} and \ac{ANN} with \num{20} wireless stations in indoor scenarios, where an accuracy of \SI{90}{\percent} is achieved with at least \num{30} samples per station.
+In the case of reduced total samples, better performance is obtained with the \ac{kNN} model.